kfachikov/QUIZZZZ/docs/backlog/backlog.md

 As a player, I should be asked a question that requires me to estimate a specific value (e.g. power consumption of a certain appliance) at least once, as that would make the game more exciting and intriguing.

-- using power-ups after answering a question
+- intermediate leaderboard containing the best-scoring players

-As a player in a multiplayer game, I should be able to use a once-per-game ability (joker) even after answering a question, as this is a game of speed and I would strive to answer as fast as I can at first.
+As a player in a multiplayer game, I should be able to see an intermediate leaderboard that shows top players' names and scores, because I would like to know which players are on top and whether I am among them.

 - back option after a game is done